alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-participating-kafir-festivals.md

 lang: en
 locale: en
 note: true
-excerpt: "It is not permissible to participate in their festivals or congratulate them, for this conduct shows a kind of intimacy and endorsement of their rituals.
+summary: "It is not permissible to participate in their festivals or congratulate them, for this conduct shows a kind of intimacy and endorsement of their rituals.
 It is also a forbidden collaboration with them in sin and aggression."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz